bigjosh/Move38-Arduino-Platform/README.md

 You can use any AVR programmer supported by AVRDUDE and the Arduino IDE.

-Just select one of the stock programmers in the "Programmers" menu, and connect the 6-pin ISP to the tile.
+Just connect your programmer and select it in the "Programmers" menu, and connect the 6-pin ISP to the tile.
 If you do not have a programmer, you can also use an Arduino and a couple of wires.
 More detailed instructions to come.

 You can then use the "Sketch-Upload to Programmer" menu choice or just press the Play button to compile your code and program it into the connected tile.
 (Both the menu option and the button do the same thing with a tile.)